-1. Does your veterinary school and/or institution have an Office of Sustainability?
-3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
-If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or veterinary school.
-2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of veterinary school and/or hospital sustainability.
-1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability At C diver susta facet Bion Glob has s For s infor chan Veter Score explanation: 3 points.
-At CSU, the President's Sustainability Commission serves as a dynamic assembly of members from diverse colleges, offering the President and Executive Leadership Team multifaceted insights on sustainability.
+Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital.
+(3 points) There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
+(2 points) There are no salaried sustainability staff, but there is a sustainability task force or committee.
+(1 point) There are no staff members or task force responsible for overseeing campus sustainability.
+(0 points) Score Assigned:

+Score explanation: At CSU, the President's Sustainability Commission serves as a dynamic assembly of members from diverse colleges, offering the President and Executive Leadership Team multifaceted insights on sustainability.
 Tasked with promoting the seamless integration of sustainability across all university facets, this commission includes a faculty representative from the College of Veterinary Medicine and Biomedical Sciences.
-The college also has salaried staff committed to activities within the School of Global Environmental Sustainability and the CSU Climate Change Initiative .
+The college also has salaried staff committed to activities within the School of Global Environmental Sustainability and the CSU Climate Change Initiative.
 Campus facilities also has salaried staff members dedicated to supporting sustainability efforts of the institution.
-For students, there is the university-wide student sustainability center which serves as a central information hub.
+3 For students, there is the university-wide student sustainability center which serves as a central information hub.
 Within the veterinary school, an influential Veterinary Sustainability Team actively champions sustainability practices.
 There is a fully funded residency program (American College of Veterinary Preventive Medicine, ACVPM) focused on veterinary sustainability with a team of faculty mentors.

-2. How ambitious is your institution/veterinary school plan to reduce its own carbon footprint?
-5 The institution/veterinary school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/veterinary school has a written and approved plan to achieve carbon neutrality by 2040
+5.2.
+How ambitious is your institution's plan to reduce its own carbon footprint?

-1 The institution/veterinary school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/veterinary school does not meet any of the requirements listed above I ~
+The institution has a written and approved plan to achieve carbon neutrality by 2030 (5 points) The institution has a written and approved plan to achieve carbon neutrality by 2040 (3 points) The institution has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate (1 point) The institution does not meet any of the requirements listed above (0 points) Score Assigned:

-Colorado State University is steadfast in its commitment to sustainability, as outlined in the approved Climate Action Plan designed to achieve carbon neutrality by 2040 and eradicate greenhouse gas emissions.
+Score explanation: Colorado State University is steadfast in its commitment to sustainability, as outlined in the approved Climate Action Plan designed to achieve carbon neutrality by 2040 and eradicate greenhouse gas emissions.
 This comprehensive plan extends to the veterinary school and strategically addresses various facets, including electricity and natural gas usage, airline travel, commuting practices, agricultural methods, fleet vehicle management, refrigerant usage, and solid waste disposal.
-For detailed insights into CSU's Climate Action Plan, please refer to the document available here.
+3 For detailed insights into CSU's Climate Action Plan, please refer to the document available here.
 This strategic roadmap reflects the university's dedication to environmental stewardship and outlines concrete steps toward a carbon-neutral future.

-3. Do buildings/infrastructure used by the veterinary school for teaching (not including the hospital) utilize renewable energy?
-3 Yes veterinary school buildings are 100% powered by renewable energy 2 Veterinary school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
-1 Veterinary school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
-0 Veterinary school buildings source &lt;20% of energy needs from off-site and/or on-site renewable energy.
-Score explanation: 1 point.
+5.3.
+Do buildings/infrastructure used by the institution for teaching (not including the hospital) utilize renewable energy?
+Yes, institution buildings are 100% powered by renewable energy.
+(3 points) Institution buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+(2 points) Institution buildings source $\geq 20\%$ of energy needs from off-site and/or on-site renewable energy.
+(1 point) Institution buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+(0 points) 1 Score Assigned: